Demystifying AI grant programme

 Photo by Luke Jones on Unsplash

-Demystifying AI: a strategic, national STEM engagement programme working across the UK.
-From October 2025 to March 2026, Demystifying AI will deliver an inspirational programme of hands-on activities, discussions, digital experiences and experiments.
-From digital skills and coding, to chatbots and careers, this programme aims to break down some of the complex ideas and technologies, into meaningful, interactive experiences that share the UK’s world-leading AI research and innovation with school children, teachers, families and communities across the UK.
+Demystifying AI will deliver an inspirational programme of hands-on activities, discussions, digital experiences and experiments.
+From digital skills and coding, to chatbots and careers, this programme aims to break down some of the complex ideas and technologies into meaningful, interactive experiences that share the UK’s world-leading AI research and innovation with school children, teachers, families and communities across the UK.

-- To partner with 15 science and discovery centres to deliver a coordinated, national programme of accessible and captivating engagement activities that reach with breadth and depth across schools, public and community audiences.
+ASDC will be partnering with up to 15 science and discovery centres to deliver a coordinated, national programme of accessible and captivating engagement activities over the coming months, that reach with breadth and depth across schools, public and community audiences.

-- To achieve a collective reach of AI engagements of up to 50,000 children and adults during the project period.
+We aim to achieve a collective reach of up to 50,000 children and adults with a focus on the following cross-disciplinary themes:

 Programme content